misavojte/GazePlotterDocs/basic/scarf-plot/index.md

 ::: danger
 If you change the width of the absolute time timeline to lower value than the width of the longest scanpath, the scanpath will be cut off.
 :::

+## Download Plot

+Export individual scarf plots as image files through the menu button (⋮) → **Download plot**:

+### Export Options
+- **File formats**: PNG (recommended, transparent background) or JPG (white background)
+- **Dimensions**: Customizable width (height calculated automatically based on content)
+- **Quality**: Adjustable DPI setting for screen (96 DPI) or print (300 DPI) use
+- **Margins**: Configurable top, right, bottom, left margins (negative values crop the image)
+- **Preview**: Live preview of your exported plot before downloading

+### Usage
+1. Click the menu button (⋮) in the scarf plot
+2. Select **Download plot**
+3. Adjust export settings as needed
+4. Preview your plot in the dialog
+5. Click **Download** to save the file

+## Export Data

+Export the processed eye-tracking data for external analysis through the menu button (⋮) → **Export segmented data**.

+This provides access to the raw fixation sequences, timing data, and AOI mappings in CSV format for analysis in R, Python, SPSS, or other statistical software.

+For detailed information about data export options and formats, see [Segmented Data Export](/export/segmented-data/).